bobg/bs/Readme.md

 the whole list would have to change any time a blob is added, removed, or replaced.
 But as a tree, only the subtree with the affected blob has to change.

+The bs package describes an abstract Store interface.
-Subpackages of this module implement different versions of blob stores: a memory-based one, a file-based one, a Postgresql-based one, and a Google Cloud Storage one.
+The store subpackage contains a registry for different concrete types of blob store: a memory-based one, a file-based one, a Postgresql-based one, a Google Cloud Storage one, and a Google Cloud Bigtable one.
 There is also a blob store that is an LRU cache for an underlying blob store.

 BS is inspired by, and a simplification of,